savegame/sailfish-doom3es/README.md

+# D3ES

+This repo is an update and clean up of the awesome D3WASM project (https://github.com/gabrielcuvillier/d3wasm) which brought GLES2 rendering to Dhewm3 (https://github.com/dhewm/dhewm3).

+As well as keeping up-to-date with the Dhewm3 project it adds:

+ - Multithreading
+ - Custom Framebuffer

+New options:

+**r_multithread** - Enable/disable multithreading.

+**r_useETC1** - Compress texture data with ETC, saves GPU memory but can be very slow to load.

+**r_framebufferWidth, r_framebufferHeight** - Set on command line to render to a framebuffer of this size E.g: `+set r_framebufferWidth 320 +set r_framebufferHeight 240`

+**r_maxFps** - Limit framerate

 # ABOUT

 _dhewm 3_ is a _Doom 3_ GPL source port, known to work on at least Windows, Linux, macOS and FreeBSD.